huang-yi/shadowfax/README.md

   mysql2: 5
 ```

-> Notice: Currently only mysql driver connection is supported.

 ## Redis Connection Pool

 The difference with database connection pool is that redis connection pools are configured under the `redis_pools` option.